 The initial nine parameters in descending order have a significant relationship with the dependent parameter.
 The rest of the parameters can be scrapped from the analysis.

 This approach assumes that the features with low variance do not contribute much Information to the analysis.
 Variables with zero variance are the first to be removed; such variables contain a single input throughout the dataset and provide no valuable information.
-Features with high variance are often helpful as per this method, but this isn't true for all instances.
-A variance threshold is required as a feature selection criteria.
+Features with high variance are often helpful as per this method, but this is only true for some instances.
+A variance threshold is required as a feature selection criterion.
 Any features having variance lower than the decided threshold will be tossed.

 from sklearn.feature_selection import VarianceThreshold